Trump didn't co-ordinate with Russia in 2016, report declares

 Rep. Jerrold Nadler of New York, the House Judiciary Committee chairman, said Congress needs to hear from Barr about his decision and see "all the underlying evidence."
 He said on Twitter, "DOJ owes the public more than just a brief synopsis and decision not to go any further in their work."

 Barr said that Mueller "thoroughly" investigated the question of whether the Trump campaign co-ordinated with Russia's election interference, issuing more than 2,800 subpoenas, obtaining nearly 500 search warrants and interviewing 500 witnesses.
-Trump answered some questions in writing, but refused to be interviewed in person by Mueller's team.
+Trump answered some questions in writing, but refused to be interviewed in person by the Mueller team.

 Barr said Mueller also catalogued the president's actions including "many" that took place in "public view," a possible nod to Trump's public attacks on investigators and witnesses.